-Quality first teaching is provided to all children continuously, and this includes adapting and differentiating the curriculum according to the needs of the children in the class.
+Quality first teaching is provided to all children continuously, and this includes adapting and differentiating the curriculum and learning environment according to the needs of the children in the class.

 At times throughout their school journey children may take part in a short-term intervention to help further their progress within a particular area, or receive additional provision tailored to their individual needs, however this is still within the remit or the year group curriculum.
+Our whole school Inclusion Offer can be found here.

-Class Teachers are supported by curriculum subject leaders, the senior leadership team, and the Inclusion Lead to ensure that expertise of all areas of the curriculum is shared across the school in order to allow children to meet the expected standard.
+Class Teachers are supported by curriculum subject leaders, and the senior leadership team (including the Inclusion Lead) to ensure that expertise of all areas of the curriculum is shared across the school in order to allow children to meet the expected standard.
 Teaching and learning is monitored throughout the school in a variety of ways, including assessment, book scrutinies, formal pupil progress and SEN progress meetings, and general classroom observations of teachers and pupils.

 Every class has a dedicated member of support staff who works across the class and is aware of the needs of the children in their care.
 They will work with small groups or individual children, both inside and at times outside of class where necessary.
-The Inclusion Leader and Senior Leaders may also lead on interventions to support pupils.
+The Inclusion Lead, Senior Leaders and members of the Inclusion Team Support Staff may also lead on interventions to support pupils.